DataDog/hiring-engineers/answers.md

 The Agent for Mac can be installed as easily as running `DD_API_KEY={API_KEY} bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_mac_os.sh)"` in your terminal.
 The DataDog project can then be found at `/opt/datadog-agent/`.

 **Ubuntu**
-The Agent is just as easy to install on an Ubunut environment by running `DD_API_KEY={API_KEY} bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"` in ths Ubuntu terminal.
+The Agent is just as easy to install on an Ubunut environment by running `DD_API_KEY={API_KEY} bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_script.sh)"` in this Ubuntu terminal.
 To access the project here, you first have to `cd /vagrant` and then the DataDog project can be found again at `/opt/datadog-agent/`.

 # Getting Started
 Before getting started using DataDog, I recommend taking a look through the [DataDog docs](https://docs.datadoghq.com/getting_started/).
 There are useful [Videos](https://docs.datadoghq.com/videos/) and [API Documentation](https://docs.datadoghq.com/api/).
 There is also a great video tour on the homepage of the [DataDog Website](https://www.datadoghq.com/).